-The Pharmacy and Poisons Beard encouragers investigators and sponsors to seek guidance anytime during this period concerning ongoing and proposed clinical trials for optimal coherence in the conducting clinical trials during the period of COVID-19 pandemic.
+The Pharmacy and Poisons Beard encouragers investigators and sponsors to seek guidance anytime during this period concerning ongoing and proposed clinical trials for optimal coherence in the conducting clinical trials during the period of public health emergencies or pandemics.
 Safety of study participants remains the top priority.

-COVID-19 and the challenges of responding to it are rapidly evolving and this guidance will be updated in response to changes globally and in Kenya, and to reflect feedback received from you and our other stakeholders in the clinical trial
+Public health emergencies or pandemics and the challenges of responding to it are rapidly evolving and this guidance will be updated in response to changes globally and in Kenya, and to reflect feedback received from you and our other stakeholders in the clinical trial.